FavWest/pizza-parlor/README.md

 console.log(`You ordered a ${myPizza.size} ${myPizza.toppings} pizza`);
 Expected Result: "You ordered a small cheese pizza"

+Test: "Pizza should have a property 'cost'"
+Code:
+let myPizza = new Pizza("small", "cheese");
+console.log(myPizza.cost);
+Expected Result: 10

 #### Describe: Pizza.prototype.getCost()
 Test: "It should return a cost based on the Pizza's size and toppings"
 Code: let myPizza = new Pizza("small", "cheese");